This post may contain affiliate links. Please see my disclosure policy for details.

 My secret weapon is a pashmina.
 I always pack a pashmina on all my trips whether the country is conservative or not!
 These are the different ways you can use one;

 - A beautiful accessory to liven up an outfit

 - Cover for your head when entering mosques

 - Cover up for when your shoulders are on show

 - A towel for when I’m on the beach

 I can’t tell you the endless benefits of carrying a pashmina here but trust me, it will become your new best friend.

 If you don’t have time to buy one before you go, you can bag one really cheap in the souks of Morocco.
 These are usually made in India (not a Moroccan souvenir, unfortunately) but they’re around £4 so you can’t go wrong.

-I have a tonne of these in different colours so I can coordinate them with my outfits.
-It’s a no brainer.
+I have lots of these in different colours so I can coordinate them with my outfits.
+It’s a no-brainer.